The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : Doesn't seem to.
 Ernie Capadino

-: Well, it would bruise the hell out of me.
+: Well, that would bruise the hell out of me.
 Dottie Hinson

 : I'm Ernie Capadino.
 I'm a baseball scout.
 I saw you playing today.
 Not bad, not bad.
 You ever heard of Walter Harvey, makes Harvey bars - you know, the candy?
 Dottie Hinson